 I can’t offer official support but I’ll try to help if you need additional details, instructions or troubleshooting.

-Tested on SMILE5 and SMILE-Hi10 but according to AlphaESS’s documentation the register addresses and values are consistent through all supported models.
+Tested on SMILE5, SMILE-G3-S5 and SMILE-Hi10 but according to AlphaESS’s documentation the register addresses and values are consistent through all supported models.
+Additionally is has been tested on SMILE-B3-PLUS, which offers limited information/functionality due to its AC-coupled design.

 Intended Audience